-Carla Eckels is Assistant News Director at KMUW.
-She's been an award-winning announcer/news producer for KMUW 89.1FM, Wichita Public Radio for 19 years.
+Carla Eckels is Director of Cultural Diversity for news and engagement at KMUW.
+She's been an award-winning announcer/news producer for KMUW 89.1FM, Wichita Public Radio for 21 years.
 Carla also produces a R&B and gospel show Soulsations, Sunday nights at 6 on KMUW.
-She also hosts Joyful Sounds, a Sunday morning gospel radio show on Q92FM.
+She also hosted Joyful Sounds, a Sunday morning gospel radio show on Q92FM.
 Prior to KMUW, she was the local host for NPR’s Morning Edition at WYSO public radio in Yellow Springs, Ohio and co-hosted a nationally syndicated Gospel Countdown Radio show in Cincinnati.
+Carla also was program director for KIBN, 90.7 The Inspirational Black Network in Wichita.

 Carla has reported on national news stories such as the Hesston Shootings, BTK serial killer case, Roeder trial, Greensburg tornadoes and the 1958 Dockum Drug Store sit-in for NPR.
 The Dockum feature was the number one listened to story on KMUW’s website in 2007.